binance/binance-spot-api-docs/testnet/errors.md

  * `SenderCompId(49)` is currently in use.
 Concurrent use of the same SenderCompId within one account is not allowed.

 ### -1034 TOO_MANY_CONNECTIONS
- * Too many concurrent connections; current limit is '%d'.
+ * Too many concurrent connections; current limit is '%s'.
+ * Too many connection attempts for account; current limit is %s per '%s'.
+ * Too many connection attempts from IP; current limit is %s per '%s'.

 ### -1035 LOGGED_OUT
  * Please send [Logout`<5>`](fix-api.md#logout) message to close the session.